timarcher/Drone/wiki/Drone-Wiki.md

 # Other Resources
 - [eCalc](https://ecalc.ch/) - Services to simulate, calculate, evaluate and design electric brushless motor drives for RC pilots of airplane, multi rotor, UAV, helicopter and EDF jets.
 - [How to methodically configure and tune any ArduCopter Blog Post](https://discuss.ardupilot.org/t/how-to-methodically-configure-and-tune-any-arducopter/110842)
+- [Measuring Vibration ArduPilot Article](https://ardupilot.org/copter/docs/common-measuring-vibration.html) - These instructions explain how to measure the vibration levels.
+If you find they are out-of-tolerance then follow the advice found on the ArduPilot Vibration Damping page.
+- [Log Analysis in Mission Planner](https://youtu.be/xhBd9KSAfzg?si=X1SPhqCtfS4Ki4Zp) - A video from Dan Benson offering a complete discussion of log analysis in mission planner.
+He uses a crash to illustrate how to use the log analysis.